Tall Snake

 Tall Snake is the debut EP by the English rock band Bôa.
 It was released on 28 April 1999.
 It contains three versions of the single "Duvet".
 They include the original version, an acoustic version, and an electronic version mixed by DJ Wasei.
-It also includes two non-album songs.
+It also includes the tracks "Two Steps" and "Little Miss".
 During the recording of this EP the band consisted of Alex Caird, Ben Henderson, Jasmine Rodgers, Steve Rodgers, Lee Sullivan and Paul Turrell.